bnewm0609/eos-decision/README.md

 * results: Is created when models are trained to store experiment results.
 * src: Stores the code for running an experiment from a config file.
 * scripts: Stores an assortment of scripts for running groups of experiments, generating and preprocessing data and generating results.
-* tools/shared: Tokenization tools for the MT experiments.
-From http://www.statmt.org/europarl/v7/tools.tgz.
+* tools/shared: Tokenization tools for the MT experiments written by by Philipp Koehn and Josh Schroeder.
+(Available at http://www.statmt.org/europarl/v7/tools.tgz)

 ## Running Dyck-(k,m) experiments